kwilkins/dnd/5e-reference-doc.md

 ### Expanded Class Options

-#### Druid – Wild Shape
+#### Druid
+  * Wild Shape – I like the idea of each wild shape being unique in some small way, but didn't want players to feel punished on a bad shapeshift.
-When transforming into a beast, you can roll for the beast form’s health and use that value if it is higher than the given average.
+    * When transforming into a beast, you can roll for the beast form’s health and use that value if it is higher than the given average.

-#### Ranger – The Ranger, Revised
+#### Ranger
+  * The Ranger, Revised – The ranger has long been thought of as the weakest class in 5e, both in combat and utility.
+WotC is in an odd place on how to fix this, but they've taken a few stabs at alternative class write ups.
+I think the latest works rather well.
-I think that <a target="_blank" href='http://media.wizards.com/2016/dnd/downloads/UA_RevisedRanger.pdf'>the Revised Ranger</a> from WoTC’s Unearthed Arcana is a suitable(and better) replacement for the Ranger class from the PHB.
+    * I would prefer you use <a target="_blank" href='http://media.wizards.com/2016/dnd/downloads/UA_RevisedRanger.pdf'>this Revised Ranger</a> instead of the one from the PHB.

+#### ???Paladin???
+  * Alternate Oaths
+    * Oath Breaker
+    * Oath of the Scale

-#### Sorcerer – Tides of Chaos
+#### Sorcerer
-The <a target="_blank" href='https://www.gmbinder.com/share/-L06LwAVvA7MePAh68Qr'>Tides of Chaos</a> subclass is a replacement for the Wild Magic RAW.
-Instead of a static one-in-twenty chance of a surge happening, it uses an increasing odds mechanic where every time a surge doesn’t happen the next spell you cast as a higher chance of occurring.
+  * Tides of Chaos – Instead of a static one-in-twenty chance of a surge happening, this uses an increasing odds mechanic where every time a surge doesn’t happen the next spell you cast as a higher chance of one occurring.
+    * I would prefer you to use <a target="_blank" href='https://www.gmbinder.com/share/-L06LwAVvA7MePAh68Qr'>this Tides of Chaos</a> system instead of the one in the PHB.

+#### ???Warlock???
+  * Alternate Patrons – There are almost an infinite number of powerful entities looking for followers across the planes of existence, warlock homebrew might be the easiest to add both mechanically and flavorwise for this reason.
+Below are a few other options of possible patrons, but also feel free to take an existing one and give it a new name!
+Instead of ArchFey it could be Santa Claus, or instead of a Fiend style it after a dragon.
+    * Modron Prime
+    * Kraken

 ### Multiclassing
 I typically do not allow multiclassing for 5e.
 I think even by PHB content alone, the class, subclass, and feat options allow for amazing play variation.
 Multiclassing tends to get messy with spells (which modifier for this spell vs that spell?) but also tends to shift the focus of a character’s progression into a min/max problem to solve.
 If you find yourself in a position where you would like to multiclass and you think it flows with the story, talk to me about about it.